 The ease factor

 To consumers, one of the most important factors that plays a part in the consideration of making a repeat purchase is the product’s package functional accessibility.
-In other words – how easy it was for the consumer to remove the packaging to get to what they’re looking for.
+In other words -- how easy it was it for the consumer to remove the packaging and get to what they’re looking for.

 If consumers experience frustration due to opening a package, they’re less likely to purchase that product again.